Pooh Shiesty: Legal issues

 On October 13, 2020, Williams was arrested in connection to a shooting in Bay Harbor Islands, Florida.
-He faced several charges, including armed robbery, aggravated assault, battery, and criminal theft.

-On June 9, 2021, Williams was arrested again, this time in connection to a shooting at a strip club in Northwest Miami-Dade.
-Williams was held with no bond, and remained in jail, despite the victim of the shooting recanting.
-On June 29, he was indicted over the Bay Harbor Islands robbery, and on July 8 he was ordered by the federal judge to be held without bond, pending trial.
+He faced several charges including armed robbery, aggravated assault, battery, and criminal theft.
+On June 9, 2021, Williams was arrested again, this time in connection to a shooting at a strip club in Miami.
+He was held without bond and remained in jail, despite the victim of the shooting recanting.
+On June 29, he was indicted for the Bay Harbor Islands robbery, and on July 8, he was ordered by the federal judge to be held without bond, pending trial.

 On January 4, 2022, Williams pleaded guilty to federal conspiracy charges; he was facing up to 8 years in prison.

-On April 20, 2022, Williams was sentenced to 5 years and 3 months in prison.
-Williams was released from federal prison early after serving only three years.
+On April 20, 2022, he was sentenced to 5 years and 3 months in prison.
+He was released from federal prison early after serving only three years.
 He was released on October 6, 2025.

+2026 Gucci Mane robbery case

+On April 1, 2026, a home belonging to Williams was raided by FBI Memphis, who stated they were executing search and arrest warrants.
+The following day, Williams was reported as being one of nine people arrested, including his father, Lontrell Williams Sr., and rapper Big30, across Memphis, Dallas, Nashville, and Atlanta.
+According to the Department of Justice, on January 10, 2026, Williams and his eight co-conspirators traveled to Dallas and allegedly robbed and kidnapped Radric "Gucci Mane" Davis, while having a business meeting to discuss terms of a business contract at a recording studio in the city.
+Williams and his eight co-conspirators executed an armed takeover of the studio.

+During the alleged robbery, Williams held Davis at gunpoint with an "AK-style pistol" and forced him to sign a release from the contract.
+Williams and his conspirators then proceeded to rob Davis and the other victims of money and jewelry.
+According to the prosecutors, Big30 barricaded the door, preventing the victims from leaving.
+Williams and his conspirators were arrested and federally charged with conspiracy to commit kidnapping and robbery.
+A bond for the defendants has yet to be discovered.
+The trial has been pushed back to February 22, 2027.
+All defendants are facing up to life in prison if convicted of the charges.